mrotteveel/talk2014/README.md

 talk2014
 ========

-Base code for presentation on Firebird conference Prague 2014
+Base code for presentation on Firebird conference Prague 2014.

+See https://prezi.com/-oggns1ehvmv/querying-firebird-with-jpa-and-jooq/ for the slides.

 All examples were done using Firebird 3 (snapshot version 3.0.0.31352)